 Second, as we’ve already stated, all three comfort levels land on the firmer side of the spectrum.
 This means the majority of sleepers will sleep more on top of the mattress rather than it.
 This should help sleepers from feeling like the mattress is hugging them and thus less heat being trapped by the top layer of foam.

 However, we have to add a little disclaimer here.
 Temperature regulation is a very finicky subject given that external factors can play a significant role in determining your sleep temperature.
 For example, if you crank your heater to the highest setting at night, chances are you won’t sleep cool.
 Other factors include what types of pajamas you sleep in, what climate you live in and how much you like to cuddle with your partner.
 Speaking of partners, let’s discuss couples next.

 We have some good and some not so good news to report on this front.
 Let’s start with the not the so good, which is that the Saatva mattress is just average when it comes to motion isolation.

-This shouldn’t come as a huge shock though considering the bed has dual layers of coils.
-In general, all-foam beds, such as Puffy and Leesa, are a little better at deadening movement since they don’t really have the bounce innerspring beds have.
+This shouldn’t come as a huge shock though considering the bed uses dual layers of coils.
+In general, all-foam beds, such as Puffy and Leesa, are a little better at deadening movement since they don’t really have any bounce from coils.

 This means someone that shares a bed with an active sleeper might notice and feel a little more movement when their partner switches positions or gets up off the bed.
 Overall though, we don’t think it will be a major issue.
-The Saatva mattress is still going to be better than your eight year old worn out bed in this department at the end of the day.
+At the end end of the day, the Saatva mattress is still going to be better than your eight year old worn out bed in this department.
+Plus, we really haven’t heard any complaints from customers regarding this subject so couples will likely be just fine.

 On the positive side, the Saatva mattress has great edge support.
 This is an important consideration for couples that like to spread out or when one partner likes to hog the middle of the bed leaving only a little bit of space near the edge for the other person to sleep.